WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/index.md

 a hire, with multiple 'practise' shows on campus throughout the year which follow up to performing at Edinburgh Fringe in the summer.

-In Term 3, MTW also put on Stagefest, a week-long festival full of smaller musical theatre shows.
+In Term 3, MTW also used to put on Stagefest, a week-long festival full of smaller musical theatre shows, which merged with WSAF in December 2024.

 ## [Opera Warwick](https://www.warwicksu.com/societies-sports/societies/operawarwick/)
 Warwick Opera mainly produce an opera in the WAC theatre in Term 2, in addition to sometimes smaller shows in the